There are several reasons why a clitoris may be removed in an operation called a clitoridectomy.

 Every clitoris has its own story to tell, with the technique used in the surgery – including female genital mutilation techniques – largely determining what happens with sexual pleasure, arousal and orgasm.
 Whether you are on your own or with a partner, the scar tissue and rearrangement of tissues will be unique to you.

-Also unique is what turns you on, and what areas of your body are sensitive.
-While it seems incredible, some women (lucky things!) can orgasm from nipple stimulation alone, but this is not the norm.
-This means that most of us require a set of psychological cues plus the physical stimulation to be aroused and reach orgasm.
+Also unique is what turns you on and what areas of your body are sensitive.
+While it seems incredible, some people (lucky things!) can orgasm from nipple stimulation alone, but this is not the norm.
+This means that most of us require a set of psychological cues plus physical stimulation to be aroused and reach orgasm.

-It’s important to note that the clitoris has legs and arms, and is actually quite a big structure inside the pelvis, compared with the outer portion (glans).
-The inside of your vagina therefore provides access to these arms and legs of the clitoris, which become erect upon arousal, just like a penis.
+It’s important to note that the clitoris has larger structures, legs and arms and is actually quite a big structure inside the pelvis compared with the outer portion (glans).
+The inside of the vagina provides access to the structures of the clitoris, which become erect upon arousal, like penile erectile tissue.

 Having part of a clitoris or no clitoris does not mean no orgasm.
-It can mean no orgasm for a small percentage of women depending on the damage, and a bit or a lot more work for many of you.
+It can mean no orgasm for a small percentage of people, depending on the damage, and a bit or a lot more work for many of you.
 Some of you, however, will have absolutely no issue with orgasm after a clitoridectomy.
-Modern surgical techniques are a far cry from female genital mutilation.

-You will need a sex therapist experienced in this field, who can guide you on how to find sexual satisfaction if you are finding it challenging.
+An experienced sex therapist experienced in this field can guide you on how to find sexual satisfaction if you are finding it challenging.
 Find support groups, talk to others who are in the same position, and find strategies that work for you.